NVIDIA/OpenSeq2Seq/docs/source/index.rst

   experiment with different encoder-decoder combinations, e.g. you can combine CNN-based encoder with RNN-based decoder

-* Supports different input-output modalities, i.e. speech-to-text, text-to-text etc
+* Supports different input-output modalities, i.e. speech-to-text, text-to-text

+* Supports training, evaluation and inference execution modes

 * When training the model the toolkit will automatically: